Scenography, six paper models

 Paper and glue, wax pastel on paper

-In the present day, trucks form an extra-large logistical network of extensions of the human body in the public sphere, with truck-cabins functioning as transient living pods.
-The large scale vehicles are characterised by standardised dimensions and lead to the further standardisation of goods and spaces within our everyday life.
-Moreover, its standard appearance has made it a world-widely recognisable devise.
+Trucks form an extra-large logistical network of extensions of the human body in the public sphere.
+The large scale vehicles are characterised by standardised dimensions and lead to the further standardisation of goods and spaces within everyday life.
 Without the infrastructure of land freight transportation, the urban lifestyle would be inconceivable.
-Simultaneously, the relationship of urbanites with the truck is close to nonexistent.
+Simultaneously, the relationship of most urbanites with the truck is close to nonexistent.

-‘Truck Tales’ reflects on trucks as universal and overlooked entities which perform on a daily basis in repetitive frictional situations taking place everywhere, nowhere and anywhere.
-The six presented episodes, given the form of paper scenographies, are the result of a “pressed brake pedal” and a “turning-on of headlights” on our own personal experiences where trucks function as protagonists.
-At times absurdly mundane, at times theatrically disrupted, the staged memories reverse the invisible to visible and serve as a critical tool for the commenting on global themes such as on pollution, the food industry, social alienation, tourism and immigration.
+‘Truck Tales’ reflects on trucks as universal and overlooked entities which perform on a daily basis in repetitive situations taking place everywhere, nowhere and anywhere.
+The six presented episodes are the result of a ‘pressed brake pedal’ and a ‘turning-on of headlights’ on personal experiences where trucks function as protagonists.
+At times absurdly mundane, at times theatrically disrupted, the staged memories raise awareness on pollution, the food industry, tourism and social alienation.